xizon/Uix-Page-Builder/README.md

 ![](https://github.com/xizon/Uix-Page-Builder/blob/master/helper/img/add-page.jpg)

 You will find **"Uix Page Builder Attributes"** settings in a meta box in your WordPress backend when you create a new page or when you are editing an existing one.
 This box is usually directly above the "Publish" meta box.

+Click **"Use Visual Builder"** button to enter the visual editing mode.

 ![](https://github.com/xizon/Uix-Page-Builder/blob/master/helper/img/active.jpg)